armory-plugins/external-accounts/README.md

     profiles:
       clouddriver:
         armory:
-          eap:
+          external-accounts:
             url: http://server.company/accounts     # (Mandatory).
 URL where to find account information
-            urlContentFormat: JSON                  # (Mandatory).
+            url-content-format: JSON|YAML           # (Mandatory).
 Content-Type response of the server.
 Supported formats are JSON and YAML
         credentials:
           poller:
             enabled: true
             types:
               kubernetes:                           # (Mandatory for each provider used: kubernetes, cloudfoundry, aws or ecs).
 Indicates how often account information should be read
                 reloadFrequencyMs: 60000
         spinnaker:
           extensibility: